jgomez18UCM/Localization-Text-Recognition/training/README.md

 ***

 ## <u>Creating Ground Truth</u>
 Before training you'll have to create a database.
-The script groundTruth is able to create a database from a plain text file, containing all characters from a certain lenguage.
+The script groundTruth.py inside _trainingFont_ is able to create a database from a plain text file, containing all characters from a certain lenguage.

-You can use also a custom file so the model is train with your data.
+You can use also a custom file so the model is trained with your data.

-By default you need to specify a lenguage and fontName, otherwise it won't work.
+By default you need to specify a lenguage and font name, otherwise it won't work.

 To launch the script, type the following command: